San Francisco Bay AVA: History

 The city of San Francisco became an important port during the 1850s, when the California gold rush in the Sierra Nevada mountains brought a huge influx of European and Chinese immigrants, in search of fortune.
 It was around this time that European grape varieties began to be planted throughout the Santa Clara Valley, Contra Costa County and other California regions to supply the demand of the thirsty population.
 The city was filled with winemakers, brokers and wine warehouses; the 1893 city directory included more than 120 entries under "native wines."

-Gundlach-Bundschu's block-long winery was destroyed in the 1906 quake.
+Gundlach-Bundschu's block-long winery was destroyed in the 1906 San Francisco earthquake.
 Geyser Peak had a Montgomery St. facility and legendary vintner Louis Petri got his start moving barrels in his family's San Francisco warehouse.
 But by the 1970s, Napa and Sonoma wineries were coming of age and the wine lifestyle had shifted away from "The City."

 The watershed event in the viticulture industry occurred in 1976 during the United States Bicentennial celebration.
 British wine connoisseur, merchant and founder of France's first private wine school, L'Academie du Vin, Steven Spurrier, organized the Paris Wine Tasting of 1976 where renown French oenophiles participated in a blind tasting to judge the best wines from California's wine regions and France's prestigious Bordeaux and Burgundy regions.
 George Taber, the sole journalist who attended the event, penned the article "Judgment of Paris" in Time magazine reporting the shocking results when the local judges ranked the California vintages, from Napa and Monterey, higher than the primer French labels in both Chardonnay (white) and Cabernet Sauvignon (red) categories.